Bill2547/alx-pre_course/0x01-git/README.md

-this is the second readme
-this is the thrid change
+update file this is the second readme this is the thrid change